maxcell/guessing-game/README.md

 ### Versions

-- Where we left off with the example together
+- Where we left off with the example together (git sha 510eb3f55d9c)
-- Adding the looping
+- Adding the looping (git sha 09a40a423dd)

 ### Additional Resources